malramsay64/phd-thesis/08_Appendix/Projects.md

 The management of simulations is highly complex, particularly where multiple steps are involved.
-For molecular dynamics simulations there are four main steps [@Braun2018]

-1. Initialisation of positions
-2. Minimisation
-3. Equilibration
-4. Production
+Molecular dynamics simulations typically require four main steps; [@Braun2018] the initialisation of positions, the minimisation, the equilibration, and the production simulation which collects data.

-The Initialisation of positions only needs to occur once regardless of the additional simulation parameters, the minimisation needs to occur for every pressure, while the equilibration and production
+The initialisation of positions only needs to occur once regardless of the additional simulation parameters, the minimisation needs to occur for every pressure, while the equilibration and production